-I haven’t made this dish and a really long time and I have just been absolutely craving it.
 If I could pick the first dish of mine for anyone to make, it would be this one.
-I have tons of favorite recipes of mine, sweet and sour chicken, sweet asian taco meat or a bloomin onion (click the links for those recipes), but hamburger Mac and cheese is the ultimate recipe.
-It is everything you love about not being “on a diet” while also being “on a diet”, except WW is far from a diet.
+I have tons of favorite recipes of mine, sweet and sour chicken, sweet asian taco meat or a bloomin onion (click the links for those recipes), but hamburger Mac and cheese, specifically this chicken and Mac and cheese version, is the ultimate recipe.
+It is everything you love about not being "on a diet" while also being "on a diet", except WW is far from a diet.

 I make this dish with ground chicken.
+That is my preference, I love chicken and Mac and cheese together.
 I have tried it out with ground beef, and while it is amazing, I much prefer the chicken with this recipe.
+But with that being said, I do lean more towards liking chicken, while the beef version is amazing, I am a chicken gal.

 Let's take a moment to appreciate how amazing this looks!!!

-Okay, it kinda seems like there are a lot of ingredients for this dish but I promise it is not that bad.
+For this hamburger helper recipe, here is what you will need.
+Okay, it kinda seems like there are a lot of ingredients for this dish but I promise it is not that bad and totally worth it.
 I like to create most of my recipes with things I (and you) would typically have in your pantry.
 While I obviously need to pick up some fresh chicken, you get the point.

 Reduced fat cream cheese and chicken broth are staples in my pantry!
 Definitely stock up on those.